-Securities Class Action Lawsuit
+Securities Class Action Group

-The Firm’s Securities Class Action Litigation Practice Group has succeeded in recovering over $3 billion on behalf of its clients.
-Bernstein Liebhard LLP is among a select group of law firms recognized for its track record in fighting securities fraud in class action litigation.
-Indeed, Bernstein Liebhard LLP has represented institutional and individual investors in some of the largest and most significant securities fraud actions in history, including:
+The Securities Act of 1933 and the Securities Exchange Act of 1934 require that companies, whose stocks trade on national exchanges, as well as their officers and directors, provide the investing public with complete and accurate information regarding their companies, in a timely manner.
+When these entities and individuals fail to do so, their individual and institutional shareholders suffer financial harm.
+Our securities fraud class action litigation group has succeeded in recovering over $3.5 billion on behalf of investors.
+We are among a select group of law firms recognized for our track record in fighting securities fraud through class action litigation.
+Indeed, Bernstein Liebhard has represented institutional and individual investors in some of the largest and most significant securities fraud actions in history, including: